 I love hearty recipes and comfort food so much, especially when it gets colder outside.
-To make this recipe creamy I’ve added vegan cheese (I used my easy vegan cheese sauce) and vegan cream cheese.
+To make this potato bake creamy I’ve added vegan cheese (I used my easy vegan cheese sauce) and vegan cream cheese.
 I also added various spices and herbs for an amazing flavor because nobody likes recipes which taste bland.

 - Plant-based (dairy-free, egg-free)